 The implant serves as a replacement for the root of the missing tooth.
 A small post called an abutment is connected to the implant.
 A replacement tooth called a crown is then created for you by NuSmile and attached to the abutment.
 Over the next two to six months, the implant and the bone bond together to form an anchor for your artificial tooth.
 Your new tooth will look, feel and function just like a natural tooth.
 So much so, it is common to forget you've had an implant.

 The Ideal Candidate

 For a single dental implant to be successful, there must be enough bone in the jaw.
 The bone has to be strong enough to hold and support the implant.
 If there is not enough bone, it may need to be added with a procedure called bone augmentation or bone grafting.
 In addition, natural teeth and supporting tissues near where the implant will be placed must be in good health.
-With some of the best implant dentists Tampa & Clearwater have to offer, we will make sure your jaw bone has the necessary strength to support an implant.
+With some of the best implant dentists available, we will make sure your jaw bone has the necessary strength to support an implant.

 Dental Implants vs. Bridges and Dentures